dmahajan980/covid19/README.md

 3. Create a symlink of the repository in the global folder

-- Windows
+- **Windows**
-  If you are on Windows, start `cmd.exe` as Administrator and run the command
+  Open `cmd.exe` as Administrator and run the following command inside the root of the project directory

   ```bash
   npm link
   ```

-- macO/Linux
+- **macO/Linux**
-  If you are on macOS/Linux, the command is
+  Open the terminal and run the following command inside the root of the project directory
   ```bash
   sudo npm link
   ```